christophschuhmann/LAION-SAFETY/README.md

 --> Our image classifier predicts 96,45 % of the true NSFW correctly as NSFW (3,55% false negatives) and discards 7,96 % of the SFW images incorrectly as NSFW (false positives).

-We compare our model with this NSFW classifier from the Github user Gantman (https://github.com/GantMan/nsfw_model), to our knowledge the best openly available NSFW classifier at the time of writing:
+We compare our model with the best NSFW classifier from the Github user Gantman (https://github.com/GantMan/nsfw_model , Inception V3, Keras 299x299), to our knowledge the best openly available NSFW classifier at the time of writing:

 ![image](https://cdn.discordapp.com/attachments/893170386030694460/905489671654613102/unknown.png)